-Collateral trust bonds: A bond in which the issuer (often a holding company) grants investors a lien on stocks, notes, bonds, or other financial asset as security.
+Collateral trust bonds: A bond in which the issuer (often a holding company) grants investors a lien on stocks, notes, bonds, or other financial assets as security.
 Compare mortgage bond.

 Collection float: The negative float that is created between the time when you deposit a check in your account and the time when funds are made available.